-Trust me when I tell you that you want to make this Smores Cheesecake.
-The combination of thick and creamy chocolate cheesecake, melty toasted marshmallows and graham cracker crust is totally to die for and the perfect summer dessert!
+Trust me when I say you should make this S’mores Cheesecake.
+The combination of thick and creamy chocolate cheesecake, melty toasted marshmallows and a crunchy graham cracker crust is totally to die for!

 So it rained here a good bit of the weekend.
 It finally stopped Sunday, but it stayed wet and dark and cloudy even when the rain stopped.
 Fortunately it wasn’t also cold.